Anas-Nabil/Problem-Solving/CreatingAccount/README.md

 ### 🔆 Splash Screen
 - First screen shown on app launch.
 - Displays app logo or branding for a few seconds.

-### 🚀 Onboarding Screen
-- Introduces key features of the app.
-- Swipe or tap through onboarding walkthroughs.

 ### 📝 Sign Up Screen
 - Collects email, username, and password from new users.